 Analysis and Test Results

 In total, we conducted a dozen distinct tests that we divided among four weighted rating metrics.
 Each of these metrics — Weed Eating, Ease of Use, Battery Life, and Noise — are weighted proportional to their importance when it comes to overall string trimmer performance.
+The score for each metric is determined by the performance of each trimmer in the evaluations grouped under each metric.

 If you are shopping for a bargain weed eater, then two models immediately come to mind: the WORX WG191 and the Ryobi 40V Expand-It.
 These both typically cost about half as much — or even a little less — than our top-scoring model, the Makita XRU09Z and are both solid string trimmers.
 The Ryobi is usually a little less expensive than the WORX but is significantly more powerful.
 However, the Ryobi Expand-It is much less user-friendly and comfortable to use than the WORX.
 For the budget-conscious shopper, we'd recommend the Ryobi if you need to cut through dense vegetation and can deal with a tool that can be hard to carry and control and the WORX if you are willing to pay a little more to upgrade the overall performance.

-Responsible for 30% of the total points for each product, it's easy to see why weed eating performance is quite significant to the overall score for each cordless weed eater.
+Responsible for 30% of the total points for each product, it's easy to see why weed-eating performance is quite significant to the overall score for each cordless weed eater.
 To rank and compare the weed eating skills of each string trimmer, we looked at the effectiveness of each trimmer when it came to clearing weeds from an area and how it handled dense and hard-to-cut vegetation, as well as how much finesse you have when trying to edge or clean up small areas.

 A pair of trimmers tied for the top spot when it came to eating weeds, with both the Makita XRU09Z and the Ego Power+ STA1500 Attachment earning a 9 out of 10 for their superb performances.
 Both the XRU09Z and the Power+ STA1500 are exceptionally effective at eliminating weeds, cutting through pretty much everything we pointed them at smoothly and effectively.
 They both handled tall grass and dense weeds with ease, even cutting through burly stalks and stems without any sign of a struggle.